ZIO Metric Reference

 A histogram also keeps track of the overall count of observed values and the sum of all observed values.

-The mental model for a histogram is inspired from Prometheus.
+The used histogram model is inspired by Prometheus.

 Examples